-The Guggenheim Museum, an internationally recognized building, is one of New York's most architecturally important buildings; located on prestigious Fifth Avenue, it is a link in that thoroughfare's highly regarded "Museum Mile."
-Founded by Solomon R. Guggenheim, it is the best known of the many institutions financed by the philanthropy of the Guggenheim family, whose extraordinary wealth and subsequent social prominence were derived primarily from its worldwide mining empire.
+The interior of the Guggenheim Museum, internationally recognized as among the world's great twentieth-century spaces, is contained within one of New York's most memorable and architecturally important buildings.
+Located on prestigious Fifth Avenue, the museum is a link in that thoroughfare's highly regarded "Museum Mile."
+Founded by Solomon R. Guggenheim, it is the best known of the many institutions financed by the philanthropic efforts of the Guggenheim family, whose wealth and subsequent social prominence were derived primarily from its worldwide mining empire.
 Inspired and led by the painter and art patron Hilla Rebay, Guggenheim supported many avant-garde painters of "non-objective" art by purchasing their works and, in 1937, establishing a foundation to promote art and education in art and the enlightenment of the public.
-Rebay eventually convinced him to commission in 1943 America's preeminent architect, Frank Lloyd Wright, to design the museum.
-Wright called the design "My Pantheon."
-It would become in many critics' eyes the crowning achievement of the architect's later career, manifesting his theory of an organic architecture in its inherent unity of building method, appearance, and use.
+Rebay eventually convinced him to commission in 1943 America's most prominent architect, Frank Lloyd Wright, to design the museum.
+It would become in many critics' eyes the crowning achievement of the architect's later career -- manifesting his theory of an organic architecture in its inherent unity of building method, appearance, and use-- and Wright himself called the design "My Pantheon."
 The museum appropriately fulfills his goal of promoting a democratic society through its didactic and inspirational purposes.
 The museum was erected in 1956-59, its most prominent section taking on the form of a nautilus.
-The spiraling expanse, linked to the smaller "monitor" by horizontal features, breaks New York's relentless grid and in bold contrast to the urban environment the building's organic form is meant to reflect the natural shapes within Central Park across Fifth Avenue.
-This surprising spiral form, with all its associations to the continuous creative force of nature, was made possible through the collaboration of innovative engineers and a resourceful builder, George N. Cohen.
+The spiraling cantilevered ramp and spider-web dome of the Main Gallery define a dramatic interior.
+Unified through ivory-colored walls and ceilings and a circular patterned terrazzo floor, this monumental skylit space is enlivened by the ever-changing quality of light and by the contrast between illumination levels in the central atrium and in the adjacent exhibition alcoves.
+Joining the peripheral alcoves, illuminated, in part, by ribbons of skylights, the ramp also connects to other exhibition areas: the Grand Gallery and the Wright's envisioned atrium, Thannhauser Wing. with its continuous circulation and sweeping views, and the museum's subterranean auditorium, with its geometrically-derived space and details, survive intact and continue the institution's didactic purpose.
+While geometric shapes create the spatial character of this design, they are also used for details such as the lozenge- (or leaf-) shaped fountain, planters, and columns.
+The surprising spiraling space, with all its associations to the continuous creative force of nature, was made possible through the collaboration of innovative engineers and a resourceful builder, George N. Cohen.
 Completed under Solomon's nephew Harry F. Guggenheim and museum director James Johnson Sweeney, while New York reigned unchallenged as the world's cultural capital, the museum immediately became a popular cultural magnet and remains so today.
-The curvilinear forms of the structure retain their irreverent majesty.
-Wright's most visited building, the Guggenheim is that architect's only major commission in New York City.
+Wright's most visited building, it is that architect's only major commission in New York City.